 In the article we conclude that, in times of uncertainty, the reflective stories we tell can be powerful, particularly when this reflection takes place as a collaborative process.
 We believe there is something liberating in representing our professional selves to the people we trust.

-As such, we plan to explore ways we can engage others in diverse and playful approaches to reflective practice, and the workshop we will present at the SEDA spring conference will be a part of that exploration.
-If you aren’t attending our workshop, but would like to respond to any of the letters below as a way of reflecting on your practice, please do send us your responses (email@example.com ) and we will publish these on the blog (you can remain anonymous if you would prefer).The letters:
+Each of the blog team has written a letter to an imaginary friend, and you can access these via the links below.
+If you would like to respond to any of the letters as a way of reflecting on your practice, please do send us your responses (email@example.com ) and we will publish these on the blog (you can remain anonymous if you would prefer).The letters: